220516-Java-Angular-Enterprise/P2-ePort-Frontend/README.md

 Users of the application can bid for items available through the auction application, and after a defined period of time, the item in question is given to the highest bidder.

+## User Story
+### ADMIN User Story: Adding a new product
+1. ADMIN logs in to ePort clicks on the add new product button
+2. ADMIN types in the scp number of the creature they want and will get back the creature if found or 404 message if not found
+3. If found, the SCP creature will be stored in the database with most/all of its parameters

 ## Use Case Diagrams
 <img src=https://github.com/220516-Java-Angular-Enterprise/P2-ePort-Frontend/blob/marks-branch/ePort_useDiagram.png>